laraleedev/footPedalSheetMusic/README.md

 Really though, I just got tired of drilling ports into the plastic enclosure.

 It also uses a [trinket M0](https://adafruit.com/product/3500) instead of the original trinket.
-Also runs on [python code](https://learn.adafruit.com/adafruit-trinket-m0-circuitpython-arduino/circuitpython) instead.
+Also runs on [python](https://learn.adafruit.com/adafruit-trinket-m0-circuitpython-arduino/circuitpython) instead.

 ### Build log